keithalewis/math/opm.md

 available instruments at the start of the period and their prices and cash flows at the end depending on what occurred.
-We make the usual unrealistic assumptions that prices are real numbers instead of integral multiples of each instrument's minimum trading increment/tick size, and there is no bid-ask spread depending on the amount being bought or sold, much less any consideration of the credit rating of counterparties involved.
+We make the usual unrealistic assumptions that prices are real numbers instead of integral multiples of each instrument's minimum trading increment/tick size and there is no bid-ask spread depending on the amount being bought or sold, much less any consideration of the credit rating of counterparties involved.
 The [appendix](#appendix) proposes a model that can incorporate more realistic assumptions.

 Quants turn math into software that traders use.
-If they roll out a model that is not arbitrage-free then a "clever" trader will find an "arbitrage" and any business that didn't have risk controls in place to prevent this will most likely lose money.
+If they roll out a model that is not arbitrage-free then customers will go long on trades that are underpriced and short trades that over overpriced.
+Eventually trading reality catches up and the firm loses money.

 The Fundamental Theorem of Asset Pricing identifies arbitrage-free models and provides an arbitrage if they are not.
 As [@Ros1978] showed, this is